antononcube/Raku-LLM-Functions/README-work.md

 ["LLM::Functions"](https://raku.land/zef:antononcube/LLM::Functions) uses
 ["WWW::OpenAI"](https://raku.land/zef:antononcube/WWW::OpenAI), [AAp2], and
 ["WWW::PaLM"](https://raku.land/zef:antononcube/WWW::PaLM), [AAp3].
-Other LLM access packages can utilized via appropriate LLM configurations.
+Other LLM access packages can be utilized via appropriate LLM configurations.

+Configurations:
-The configurations are instances of the class `LLM::Functions::Configuration`.
+- Are instances of the class `LLM::Functions::Configuration`
-The configurations are used by instances of the class `LLM::Functions::Evaluator`.
+- Are used by instances of the class `LLM::Functions::Evaluator`
+- Can be converted to Hash objects (i.e. have a `.Hash` method)

 New LLM functions are constructed with the function `llm-function`.